 - Please note, requirements to take the RD credentialing exam are set by the Commission on Dietetic Registration (CDR).

 - Completion of a bachelor’s degree, with coursework from an ACEND accredited program (coursework would include nutrition, medical nutrition therapy, chemistries and related labs, statistics, etc).
 Those who have successfully completed the required undergraduate coursework will have a Didactic Program in Dietetics (DPD) Verification Statement.
 If you are interested in practicing in the field of nutrition and dietetics learn more about programs in your area that offer this coursework.
 The Dietetic Internship is a post-baccalaureate program only, the required undergraduate courses are not offered at LRU at this time.

-The Dietetic Internship program offers location options in North Carolina (Asheville/Western NC, Hickory/Foothills Region, Charlotte Region, and Eastern NC Region) or South Carolina, in addition to the distance internship option.
+The Dietetic Internship program offers location options in North Carolina (Asheville/Western NC, Hickory/Foothills Region, or Charlotte Region) or South Carolina, in addition to the distance internship option.

 Interns in the Distance Option complete the internship in their own geographic location outside of North and South Carolina.
 Distance interns are currently required to attend the orientation courses on the LR campus but will complete the supervised practice portion of their internship and the capstone course in their own geographic area.
 A personal computer and high speed internet access is required of all interns as didactic learning will be delivered via online modules, assignments and blogs outside of the interns supervised practice hours.
 The distance intern is responsible for securing preceptors and supervised practice facilities in their own geographic location.
 At this time, we can accept distance applications from all states and territories except Massachusetts, Puerto Rico, and Commonwealth of the Northern Mariana Islands (CNMI).
 For more information, please contact the Director of International & Special Projects.